lifengjin/dimi_emnlp18/README.md

 ## Other helpful scripts
 Please visit the `utils` folder to view its Readme for notes on some convenience tools this repo supplies.

+## Example
+You can start an example run by doing `python dimi-trainer.py config/config.ini` with the repo.
+It runs the center-embedding synthetic dataset provided in `datasets`.
+You should see with a high probability that the run converge at around -1750 loglikelihood with a right-branching score of 0.38.
+There is a chance you are not able to get these results on the first try, so please try a couple more runs.